-New to Bitcoin?
-Make sure you read the things you need to know about the Bitcoin Market in Canada.
+New to Crypto?
+Make sure you read the things you need to know about the Crypto Market in Canada for 2019.
 We've put all you need in this updated post!

 Canadians using Bitcoin for investment purposes, Bank of Canada says